Purchase on account in the Swiss online shop: models, costs and providers at a glance

 Published:

-Swiss online shops can offer invoice purchase today in four different ways: as a classic QR-bill with a payment deadline, as Buy Now Pay Later (BNPL) with risk assumption by providers like Klarna or CembraPay, as TWINT pay later, or as a traditional invoice by post.
-Each model differs fundamentally in cost, risk distribution, and conversion impact — the right choice depends on shopping cart size, target group, and risk appetite.
+Swiss online shops can offer purchase on account today in four different ways: as a classic QR-bill with a payment deadline, as Buy Now Pay Later (BNPL) with risk assumption by providers like Klarna or CembraPay, as TWINT Pay later, or as a traditional invoice by post.
+Each model differs fundamentally in costs, risk distribution, and conversion effect — the right choice depends on average order value, target group, and risk tolerance.

-This guide shows you the four invoice purchase models in detail, compares the fees per transaction, and helps you choose the right model for your Swiss online shop.
+This guide shows you the four purchase on account models in detail, compares the transaction fees, and helps you choose the right model for your Swiss online shop.

-1. What "purchase on invoice" means in Switzerland today — and why it is no longer just an invoice
+1. What “purchase on account” means in Switzerland today — and why it is no longer just an invoice

-In Switzerland, the term "purchase on invoice" now encompasses significantly more than classic invoice dispatch by post.
+In Switzerland, the term “purchase on account” now encompasses significantly more than the classic dispatch of invoices by post.
 Consumers understand it to mean any payment method where they receive goods first and pay only afterwards — regardless of whether the invoice appears as a QR code in e-banking, is processed via Klarna, or lands as a TWINT notification on their smartphone.

 For Comerciantes, this distinction is crucial because behind each model lies a different risk distribution, cost structure, and technical integration.
-The core question is not "Should I offer invoice purchase?", but "Which invoice purchase model suits my business?".
+The core question is not “Should I offer purchase on account?”, but “Which purchase on account model suits my business?”

-According to the online retailer survey by the ZHAW, around 70% of Swiss online Comerciantes offer some form of invoice purchase.
-The E-Commerce Stimmungsbarometer by the HWZ confirms that purchase on invoice, with around 70% popularity, remains one of the most requested payment methods among Swiss consumers.
+According to the online merchant survey by the ZHAW, around 70 % of Swiss online Comerciantes offer some form of purchase on account.
+The E-Commerce Stimmungsbarometer by the HWZ confirms that purchase on account remains one of the most requested payment methods among Swiss consumers, with around 70 % popularity.

-2. The four models at a glance: Classic invoice, QR-bill, BNPL with risk assumption, TWINT Pay later
+2. Overview of the four models: Classic invoice, QR-bill, BNPL with risk assumption, TWINT Pay later

-The four models differ in one key aspect: Who bears the risk if the customer does not pay?
+The four models differ in one central point: Who bears the risk if the customer does not pay?

 You send the goods together with an invoice — by post or PDF by email.
-The customer typically has a payment term of 10 to 30 days.
-You bear the full default risk and are responsible for dunning and debt collection yourself.
+The customer typically has a payment deadline of 10 to 30 days.
+You bear the full risk of default and are responsible for dunning and debt collection yourself.
 There are no transaction fees, but costs arise from payment defaults and administration.

 Model 2: QR-bill in checkout

 The Swiss QR-bill (Swiss QR Invoice) is offered as a payment method in checkout.
-Buyers receive a QR-bill after placing an order, which they pay via their e-banking app or by scanning.
-The payment reconciliation occurs automatically via CAMT.054 messages from the bank.
-The default risk lies with you as the Comerciante.
-The costs via Payrexx Pay are 0.60% (Free) or 0.50% (Standard/Premium) with no fixed fee.
+Buyers receive a QR-bill after placing their order, which they pay via their e-banking app or by scanning.
+The payment reconciliation is automated via CAMT.054 messages from the bank.
+The risk of default lies with you as the Comerciante.
+The costs via Payrexx Pay are 0.60 % (Free) or 0.50 % (Standard/Premium) without any fixed fee.

 Model 3: BNPL with risk assumption (Klarna, CembraPay, POWERPAY)

-Buy Now Pay Later providers (BNPL) completely take over the credit check and default risk.
+Buy Now Pay Later providers (BNPL) completely take over the credit check and the risk of default.
 The customer pays the BNPL provider, and you receive your money guaranteed — minus a transaction fee.
-Klarna charges 2.40% + EUR 0.30 (Free/Standard) or 1.60% + EUR 0.20 (Premium) via Payrexx.
+Klarna charges 2.40 % + EUR 0.30 (Free/Standard) or 1.60 % + EUR 0.20 (Premium) at Payrexx.
 CembraPay and POWERPAY are connected as External providers, with separate conditions.

 Model 4: TWINT Pay later

 TWINT Pay later is a Swiss BNPL product operated by Swissbilling.
-Buyers select TWINT at checkout and choose the "Pay later" option — they receive a payment term of 30 days.
+Buyers select TWINT at checkout and choose the “Pay later” option — they receive a payment deadline of 30 days.
 The credit check runs in the background.
-Transaction fees are 2.30% + EUR 0.30 (Free) or 2.30% + EUR 0.18 (Standard/Premium).
+Transaction fees are 2.30 % + EUR 0.30 (Free) or 2.30 % + EUR 0.18 (Standard/Premium).

 Model | Risk assumption | Credit check | Comerciante fees | Customer payment term | Integration |